How big is the Masters purse, and how much prize money does the winner get?

 A low score at the Masters at Augusta means a high payout for professional golfers.

 The total purse for the 2024 Masters is $20 million, a record high, and up $2 million from last year.
-The eventual tournament champion will take home a record $3.6 million.
+The eventual tournament champion will take home a record $3.6 million — $360,000 more than last year's winner earned.

 In 2022, the tournament's purse totaled $15 million, with winner Scottie Scheffler taking home $2.7 million.